ritwik-jha/authentication-API/README.md

 ```
 http://15.207.114.217:80/signup/<username>/<email_address>/<password>
 ```
+The user needs to enter his/her credentials in the form shown above.
 This will register a new user in the database and the user can use these credentials to login.
 Note that the username and email should be unique.

 ### To login as a user: